Half-Billion-Year-Old Heart Found More Complex than Today’s

 In the end, however, noted Garcia-Bellido, “what this study shows is that the rock beds which generally don't exhibit good preservation, and where carcasses experienced more decay before fossilization, might, paradoxically, have helped in the cardiovascular system being fossilized in this case, and not in the hundreds of other specimens of Fuxianhuia known from the ‘better’ beds.”

-Younger hearts now need to be unearthed, concluded Garcia-Bellido.
+Other ancient hearts need to be unearthed, concluded Garcia-Bellido.
 “As scientists, we compare what we observe with what is already known, and in that respect, presently we can only compare Fuxianhuia with modern arthropods, 500 million years younger.
 We need to find nervous and cardiovascular systems in a number of early arthropods and compare them.
 That will be when even more significant conclusions might be drawn about the speed and complexity of early animal evolution.”

 Update: In a statement, senior author Strausfeld said: "Over the course of evolution, certain segments of the animals' body became specialized for certain things, while others became less important and correspondingly certain parts of the vascular system became less elaborate."